 BARRI CHASE, Producer/Writer/Director

 Barri has made many short films and music videos.
 She brings years of experience from the fashion, beauty and fine art photography industries, to carefully create and shape each scene.
 Her film HAND OF THE EARTH, won 5 festival awards including: best director, best in category, best editor, best sound design and best visual effects.
 Barri’s music video WEATHER, WHETHER is a great example of her directing style and aesthetic talents.
+Her next feature film is called Coyote Howls and will star Adam Beach.

 MONICA ANSELL, 1st Assistant Director